denissimon/SwiftEvents/README.md

 }
 ```

-Note: here a capture list is intentionally not specified in closure before `(self, value)` because under the hood SwiftEvents will construct a new closure with `[weak target]` included there.
-This way a strong reference cycle will be avoided.

-In the above example, every time ViewModel changes the value of the observable property `infoLabel`, View is notified and updates the `infoLabel.text`.
+In this example, every time the ViewModel changes the value of the observable property `items` or `infoLabel`, the View is notified and updates its UI.

+As with Event, you can use Observable with any complex type, including custom types, such as `Observable<LoginResult?>`, and multiple values such as `Observable<(UIImage, Int)>`.
+As with Event, an Observable can have multiple observers.

-You can use the infix operator <<< to set a new value for an observable property:
+The infix operator <<< can be used to set a new value for an observable property:

 ```swift
 infoLabel <<< newValue
 ```

-As with Event, an Observable can have multiple observers.

-### Delegation
+### Notifications

-Delegation can be implemented not only using protocols, but also based on closure.
-Such a one-to-one connection can be done in two steps:

-1. Create an Event for the publisher
-2. Subscribe to the Event

-Example:
+Using `Event<T>`, any one-to-one or one-to-many notifications can be implemented.
+Here is, for example, an implementation of closure based delegation pattern:

 ```swift
 class MyModel {